Janvi75/HTMLTask1.github.io/README.md

 # HTMLTask1.github.io
-completed first task of create a website using html and css
+completed first task of creating a website using html and css